-To listen to music on the iPhone 7, 7 Plus, 8, 8 Plus or iPhone X, you either need a pair of wireless Bluetooth headphones, or a pair of Lightning headphones.
+(Pocket-lint) - To listen to music on any iPhone since the age-old iPhone 7, you either need a pair of wireless Bluetooth headphones, a 3.5mm to Lightning converter (no longer included in the box for 2018 and later iPhones) or a pair of wired headphones that will connect to the Lightning port.

-Lightning headphones, naturally, plug into the Lightning port and are capable of receiving lossless stereo 48kHz digital audio output from Apple devices and sending mono 48kHz digital audio input.
+So, why choose Lightning headphones?
+Lightning headphones do have a special quality; they're capable of receiving lossless stereo 48kHz digital audio output from Apple devices and sending mono 48kHz digital audio input.
 They can also draw power from an Apple device (even if the device is asleep).

 We've picked some of the best pairs of Lightning headphones available now, comprising over-ear and in-ear models, at a variety of price points.